Foundation Types

 The two foundations you’ll see in Austin

-Pick your foundation type below for the full breakdown of how it behaves on Central Texas clay and what repairs typically involve.
+Pick your foundation type for the full breakdown of how it behaves on Central Texas clay and what repairs typically involve.

 Frequently asked questions